MongoPipe/mongopipe-core/README.md

 ```
 **NOTE**:
+* Internally a proxy store delegator is created for each @Store annotated interface and for each @PipelineRun annotation will execute the corresponding DB stored pipeline.
-1. The `@Store` class annotation is mandatory.
+* The `@Store` class annotation is mandatory.
 The `@PipelineRun` annotation is optional and if missing will be defaulted to the method name.
-2. For **generic running** usages like the ones in the Intro section, meaning **no** need for pipeline stores(`@Store` annotated), you can use the
+* For **generic running** usages like the ones in the Intro section, meaning **no** need for pipeline stores(`@Store` annotated), you can use the
    `Pipelines.getRunner().run` method.
 More here: [Generic creation and running](#dynamic-creation-and-running-with-criterias)
    **You can use this behind a REST api to generically create and run pipelines**. <br>
    You only need the pipeline document to exist in the database collection (*pipeline_store*) or to be provided at runtime.
-3. The parameters actual values provided are expected to be in the same order as in the pipeline template.
+* The parameters actual values provided are expected to be in the same order as in the pipeline template.
 For clearer identification
    annotate using `@Param` the method parameter and provide the template parameter name: <br>
    `List<Pizza> getMatchingPizzas(@Param("pizzaSize") String pizzaSize)`.
-4. As secondary functionality, it supports generation of a CRUD operation just from the method naming similar with Spring Data.
+* As secondary functionality, it supports generation of a CRUD operation just from the method naming similar with Spring Data.
    See [CRUD stores](#crud-stores)